ZhixinWang666/pooling-sqp-slp-dissertation/README.md

 outer iteration paths of the `fmincon` and `quadprog` QN-SQP versions.
 The Foulds3 model and saved starting points required by these scripts are included in the same folder.

+### `Results/`

+The implementation programs save the result of each experiment as a timestamped `.mat` file.
+For clarity, the copies provided here were renamed by benchmark problem and organised into the `Exact-SQP`, `QN-SQP`, `SLP-C` and `SLP-W` folders.
+Only the filenames were changed;
+the stored results were not modified.

+The original Exact-SQP runs on Foulds3--Foulds5 were computationally expensive, and `.mat` output was not enabled when they were first run.
+The dissertation therefore used the results retained from the MATLAB command-window output, which are provided in `Exact_SQP_foulds345.docx`.
+These experiments were later rerun and the resulting `.mat` files are included in the `Exact-SQP` folder.
+The numerical results agree with the original records, apart from small differences in elapsed time caused by normal variation in system load between separate runs.
+This does not affect the conclusions of the dissertation.